Information and Resources

 An acquired injury to the brain caused by external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child’s educational performance.

 Audiological documentation provided by a certified audiologist of documented hearing loss that affects educational performance.

 The combination causes severe communication and other developmental and educational needs.

 Blind - Visual Impairment (BV/I)

 Documentation of visual impairment by licensed eye specialist.
 According to Minnesota Rules 3525.1345, "'Visually impaired' means a medically verified visual impairment accompanied by limitations in sight that interfere with acquiring information or interaction with the environment to the extent that special education instruction and related services may be needed."
 A student with visual impairments and a functional need may be considered for special education under the Blind – Visually Impaired (BVI) category.

-For further information, you may contact one of the following organizations:
+For further information, you may contact any of the following organizations: